Partnering with Applied Research

 - "Research in Action" encapsulates core services that are required to identify opportunities, respond to requests for proposals and complete research projects.

 - Be part of cutting edge new research or the re-tooling and upgrading existing opportunities that makes a difference in keeping our communities safe.

-- The Centre for Applied Research assists JIBC's research community in securing funded research contracts and industrial partnership opportunities governed by agencies with both private and public sponsors.
+- The Centre for Research, Innovation & Scholarship assists JIBC's research community in securing funded research contracts and industrial partnership opportunities governed by agencies with both private and public sponsors.

 - Partnerships allow for applied research that provides real solutions to be developed for real world problems that our Stakeholders work with on a daily basis.

 - Partnership agreements increase the funding opportunities for both JIBC and the Stakeholder that are not available to either on their own.

 Clarification Pertaining to JIBC Research Agreements, Partnerships and Letters of Understanding (LOU)

 Under special circumstances JIBC may enter into a Letter of Understanding (LOU) with educational institutions which have received Tri Council accreditation.
 The JIBC Office of Applied Research & Graduate Studies and the Finance Office permit the transfer of JIBC grant and/or contract funding when a Letter of Understanding and Terms of Reference are approved by the appropriate Financial and Research Officers of the recipient institution.
 The intent of the Letter of Understanding research agreement is to support research partnerships, including project development research.
 The LOU’s do not include provision for overheads to be deducted by the recipient institution as overheads are deemed to be an inkind contribution of the participating institution.